erdem-aslan/stampy/README.md

 ## Installation

-Grab the binary from below link (will be available soon) and execute it with 'stampy -help';
+Grab the binary from [Stampy Releases](http://1drv.ms/1P8dUKJ) and execute it with 'stampy -help';

     Usage of stampy:
       -buckets int